 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Building Relationships, Question #4 Seeking Input for Decision-Making #11 Rating Scale (lowest to highest): 1 - Exploration and Research Phase; 2 - Beginning Development; 3 - Initial Implementation; 4 - Full Implementation; 5 - Full Implementation and Sustainability Data Source: Local Indicators, Priority 3 Reflection Tool Seeking Input for Decision-Making #11 Rate the LEA's progress in providing all families with opportunities to provide input on policies and programs, and implementing strategies to reach and seek input from any underrepresented groups in the school community.
 3- Initial Implementation 2020-21 Seeking Input for Decision-Making #11 Rate the LEA's progress in providing all families with opportunities to provide input on policies and programs, and implementing strategies to reach and seek input from any underrepresented groups in the school community.
-4- Full Implementation 2021-2022 Seeking Input for Decision-Making #11 Rate the LEA's progress in providing all families with opportunities to provide input on policies and programs, and implementing strategies to reach and seek input from any underrepresented groups in the school community.
+4- Full Implementation 2021-22 Seeking Input for Decision-Making #11 Rate the LEA's progress in providing all families with opportunities to provide input on policies and programs, and implementing strategies to reach and seek input from any underrepresented groups in the school community.
+5- Full Implementation 2022-23 Seeking Input for Decision-Making #11 Rate the LEA's progress in providing all families with opportunities to provide input on policies and programs, and implementing strategies to reach and seek input from any underrepresented groups in the school community.
 5- Full Implementation and Sustainability 6.
 Percentage of weekly COVID-19 cleaning protocols implemented, per safety plan checklist.
-100% 2020-21 100% 2021-22 100% 8.
+100% 2020-21 100% 2021-22 100% 2022-23 100% 8.
 Percentages of students in grades 5 and 7 who meet 4 of 7 standards (Healthy Fitness Zone) on the Physical Fitness Test.
-5th Grade - 40% 7th Grade - 59% 2018-19 n/a PFT Suspended 2020-21 5th Grade - 70% 7th Grade - 70%
+5th Grade - 40% 7th Grade - 59% 2018-19 n/a PFT Suspended 2020-21 5th Grade: 97% Participation 7th Grade: 100% Participation Only participation rate reported for the 2021- 5th Grade: 100% Participation 7th Grade: 100% Participation

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Data Source: California Physical Fitness Report
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Data Source: California Physical Fitness Report 22 PFT administration.